Chicago

 Enter the building for the first time (or if I don't have a GSA badge)?

 During business hours (9 a.m. to 4:30 p.m.), pass through security as a normal visitor.
-If arriving outside business hours, arrange for a TTS team member inside the office to escort you.
+If arriving outside business hours, arrange for a TTS team member who has after-hours access to escort you.

 Get my fingerprints taken and badge made?